Research Position Statement - Media Resource Page

 "Damn right, I did!
 I saw that phone leave the desk, and turn into a projectile.
 One time it hit her in the side so hard it doubled her over.
 I thought she'd broken a rib!"

-Episode #238 of the telelvision series Unsolved Mysteries did a segment on the Tina Resch paranormal case.
+Season 5, episode #32 (overall episode #157) of the telelvision series Unsolved Mysteries did a segment on the Tina Resch paranormal case.
 It aired first run in the United States on Wednesday, May 19, 1993 as part of a two-hour episode that closed the fifth season.
-Here is the logline for the episode that appeared in the US print magazine TV Guide: (Note: seeking confirmation of this logline information if you have the issue.)
+Here is the logline for the episode that appeared in the US print magazine TV Guide: (Note: seeking confirmation of this logline information if you have an original old copy of the print issue.)

 The segment featured oncamera interviews by Dr. William Roll, Tina's mother Joan Resch, Columbus Dispatch photojournalist Fred Shannon, Columbus Dispatch journalist Mike Harden, electrician Bruce Claggett, and Tina, who was interviewed in the chapel of the jail where she was being held awaiting trial.
 Unfortunately, the segment is not available on DVD at this time, but it is viewable on television in syndication.